zesty-io/zesty-org/apis/auth-api.md

 ## Developer Tokens

-In addition to authentication through the Auth API, users may create a static Developer Token to access the APIs.
-Users with Admin access to an Instance may create a Developer Token by passing in a Role ZUID; the Token will then represent that Role in requests made.
-Any user with the Developer Token will have the same privileges as a user with the provided Role when accessing the APIs, without having to login and retrieve a Session Token.
-This Developer Token is then passed in as an *Authorization: Bearer* header value to all requests in place of a Session Token.
+In addition to authentication through the Auth API, users may create a semi-permanent Developer Token to access the APIs.
+A Developer Token is a value that represents a Role and is used to make requests to the APIs.
+When users perform requests with a Developer Token, it's as if they were performing the requests with the same privileges as that Role.
+This allows users to make requests to the API without having to login; once the Developer Token is created, it is good until its expiration date.
+Only users Admin access to an Instance may create a Developer Token.
+The Developer Token is then used in place of a Session Token when making API requests.

 **Please note:** The value for the Developer Token will **only** be visible upon creation; please store it in a safe location.